 Total Restore is a dietary supplement used to improve gut health which is sold by the brand Gundry MD.
 The brand claims that this supplement can help to promote a healthy gut lining and reduce gas and bloating.

-But does Total Restore contain ingredients proven to have these effects or are these just marketing claims?
-Does the supplement contain any unhealthy additive ingredients?
+But does Total Restore contain ingredients proven to enhance gut health?
+Does the supplement contain any unhealthy ingredients?
 Are the active ingredients effectively dosed?
-And how do real users rate and describe the effects of Total Restore?
+And is Total Restore better or worse than popular gut health supplements like Bye Bye Bloat?

 Strange Ingredient Doses